-Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services You must use a participating dental provider.
+Please contact Member Services (phone number is on the back cover of this booklet) to review a list of in-network dental providers or check our website at www.AlterwoodAdvantage.com Depression screening We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow- up treatment and/or referrals.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.